Types of Document Templates and When to Use Each

 PROS:

-• Can be edited or updated in Lawmatics at any time
+• Can be edited or updated in Lawmatics at any time.

-• Document text dynamically updates with fields merged in and/or conditional logic
+• Document text dynamically updates with fields merged in and/or conditional logic.

 CONS:

-• Documents of this type can only be downloaded as PDF files, as opposed to .docx
+• Documents of this type can only be downloaded as PDF files, not as .docx.

 PDF Upload